 People who practice IF report higher levels of happiness and satisfaction.
-One reason could be that IF gives you the chance to spend more time enjoying activities you love.
-Or maybe it has something to do with the fact that you’re spending less time worrying about weight management.
-Either way, if you want to boost your level of joy, try implementing IF today.
+One reason could be that IF allows you to enjoy activities you love more.
+Or maybe it has something to do with your spending less time worrying about weight management.
+Either way, if you want to boost your joy, try implementing IF today.

 14. Your skin glows

 Your complexion will thank you!
 Several studies show that fasting triggers collagen production, which leads to smoother-looking skin.
 In addition, some research indicates that fasting increases the rate at which cells divide, helping to reduce fine lines and wrinkles.

 15. You sleep better

 Fasted mice were shown to experience more extended periods of deep sleep compared to their non-fasting counterparts.
 That means they slept through the night instead of waking up during the middle hours of the day.
 If this sounds like you, give fasting a shot by following these tips: